 Nowadays, Byron Bay is a magnet for surfers, hippies, musicians, writers, meditators, yogis, spiritual seekers, and alternative practitioners.
 Stunning beaches, a huge range of alternative healing, spiritual events, yoga, meditation, vegan cafes can be found all over in Byron Bay and the surrounding area.
 (Again, a car here is pretty essential.)

-Not to forget that if you’re lucky you can spot dolphins frolicking here and from May to November you can watch whales as the migrate past.
+Not to forget that if you’re lucky you can spot dolphins frolicking here and from May to November you can watch whales as they migrate past.
 I felt truly privileged to see these graceful confident giants close up on my whale watching tour.
 At times when the boat stopped they even swam towards us, free of fear, just curious and playful.

-Where to eat: No Bones (vegan restaurant) is right in the centre of town close to the main beach)
+Where to eat: No Bones (vegan restaurant) is right in the centre of town, close to the main beach.

 In the Byron Area